pires/kubernetes-vagrant-coreos-cluster/README.md

 You're now ready to use your Kubernetes cluster.

 If you just want to test something simple, start with [Kubernetes examples](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/examples/).

+## Licensing

+This work is [open source](http://opensource.org/osd), and is licensed under the [Apache License, Version 2.0](http://opensource.org/licenses/Apache-2.0).